hmmdyl/LWDR/README.md

 26. Shared/synchronised

 ### Which compilers can be used?
-GDC works the best.
+LDC works the best.
-LDC can only be used for points 1-16.
-Exception handling does not work on LDC.
 DMD is not compatible.
+GDC will work but points 19-22 inclusive aren't and won't be supported in the immediate future.

 ### Has this been run on real hardware?
 Yes, as of currently it has been run on an STM32F407.